UMBC Interim Discrimination Complaint Procedure

 The University of Maryland, Baltimore County has developed the following procedure to provide prompt and equitable resolution of discrimination complaints.
 Use of this procedure does not affect other complainant rights and remedies that may be available under federal and state statutes prohibiting discrimination.

 Any faculty, staff or student claiming to have been discriminated against by the University of Maryland, Baltimore County may use this procedure.
-All discrimination complaints will be promptly investigated by the Office of the General Counsel or designee.
+All discrimination complaints will be promptly investigated by the Office of Human Relations.